garyfleming/feature-toggling-talk/feature-toggles.md

 ---

+# What do we get as Developers?

+Ask Your Developers:

+> "If I were to push every one of your commits live today, what would you want to be in place to feel confident and safe?"

+^ This might initially cause fear or panic, as discussed earlier.
+But it's a great opportunity to have a conversation about what developers need.
+You also want to have conversations with your product owners so you know when they want stuff off at first.

+---

 # What do we get as a team?

 * Boring releases (GOOD!)
 * Faster feedback, safely.
+* Well tested systems in a CI/CD world.
 * Metathesiophobia removed.

 ^ As a whole, we get exactly what we set out to get at the start: the ability to do deployment frequently, in a boringly safe way, without actually releasing features until we're ready.